campaslab/Cell_movement_analyzer/README.md

 - output the averaged results as well
 - data can be reloaded to be plotted if calculated already
 - this version assumes that all the input data is position

+For more detail, please refer to the user guide, "cell_movement_analyzer_user_guide.pdf"